 Poor sound quality during calls is a turn-off for clients and frustrating for VoIP users.
 These may be caused by simple hardware related issues.
 Cheap headsets can affect VoIP call quality.
 Headsets with thin or poorly insulated cables can impact audio clarity.
 Consider investing in higher quality headsets.
 You don’t necessarily need a top shelf model, but take time researching for better headset options.
 These may have noise cancelling features, bluetooth compatibility or cables with solid insulation.
-(See bluetooth compatible phones and headsets recommended by Fastmetrics here).
+(Check bluetooth compatible phones and headsets recommended by Fastmetrics).

 4. Replace WiFi with Digital Enhanced Cordless Telecommunications

 Most Wi-Fi connections will suffice for using the VoIP phone systems.
 But WiFi is also vulnerable to interference, especially when shared across a large area or when many devices are trying to connect to the same WiFi access point.
 This affects the signal strength and therefore VoIP.
 When you have “slow” internet, you’ll also likely experience calls which chop in and out, or delays with VoIP calls.

 Digital Enhanced Cordless Telecommunication (DECT) phones aim to solve the above issue, especially when making calls while away from your desk.
 DECT is a digital wireless technology that can be used for personal and business landline telephony.
 It has its own radio frequency and can operate long-range calls, for better call quality with less risk of call interruptions.